Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-create-table.md

     ]);
     ```

-1. Replace `TODO6` with the following.
+10. Replace `TODO6` with the following code.
 Note:
    - The code gets a reference to the **Amount** column by passing its zero-based index to the `getItemAt` method of the table's column collection.

      >**Note**: Excel.js collection objects, such as `TableCollection`, `WorksheetCollection`, and `TableColumnCollection` have an `items` property that is an array of the child object types, such as `Table` or `Worksheet` or `TableColumn`; but a `*Collection` object is not itself an array.